 - Litigation & trial experience.

-Unlike other defense firms, at Oberheiden & McMurrey, LLP we truly take a team approach to defending our clients.
+Unlike other defense firms, at Oberheiden, P.C. we truly take a team approach to defending our clients.
 When you choose us, our senior defense attorneys and former federal prosecutors will work together on your case, pooling their resources and using aggressive, proven defense tactics to help you avoid civil or criminal charges.

 Clients We Serve

-At Oberheiden & McMurrey, LLP, our clients range from individuals to entire health care systems.
-We regularly represent Detroit business owners, health care executives, lawyers, health care providers, hospitals, hospices, pharmacies, laboratories, medical device companies, and other entities in the health care industry that are facing federal investigations for kickbacks, fraudulent billing practices, and other allegations of Medicare fraud.
+At Oberheiden, P.C., our clients range from individuals to entire healthcare systems.
+We regularly represent Detroit business owners, healthcare executives, lawyers, healthcare providers, hospitals, hospices, pharmacies, laboratories, medical device companies, and other entities in the healthcare industry that are facing federal investigations for kickbacks, fraudulent billing practices, and other allegations of Medicare/Medicaid fraud.
 Our core practice areas include:

 - Internal investigations;